CraftyBecky/Portfolio/README.md

 Modal/popup help - As I wanted to be able to have an image visible for my project This was my first time creating a modal
-I spent a little while trying to figure out how to get my image into the Bootstrap modal https://www.geeksforgeeks.org/how-to-fit-the-image-into-modal-popup-using-bootstrap/#:~:text=Images%20can%20be%20fitted%20in,can%20be%20inserted%20into%20it.
+I spent a little while trying to figure out how to get my image into the Bootstrap modal. https://www.geeksforgeeks.org/how-to-fit-the-image-into-modal-popup-using-bootstrap/#:~:text=Images%20can%20be%20fitted%20in,can%20be%20inserted%20into%20it.